Carcasona0417/POINKY_PROJECT/README.md

 - if you have existing database then just type USE Databasename to enter that table
 - then SELECT * from user so that you can see the data inside

 ADD THIS PACKAGES, EXTENSIONS, AND DEPENDENCIES

+(probably won't need it because I already Uploaded the packages)

 - if you are still in mysql just type exit

 - npm init -y       => this is for the package.json